Atlantic U-boat campaign of World War I: 1917: Renewed "unrestricted" campaign

-In 1917 Germany decided to resume full unrestricted submarine warfare.
-It was expected to bring America into the war, but the Germans gambled that they could defeat Britain by this means before the US could mobilize.
+In 1917 Germany resumed full unrestricted submarine warfare.
+Despite concerns that this might bring America into the war, the German Navy gambled that they could defeat Britain by this means before the US could mobilize.
 German planners estimated that if the sunk tonnage were to exceed 600,000 tons per month, Britain would be forced to sue for peace after five to six months.

 In February 1917 U-boats sank over 414,000 GRT in the war zone around Britain, 80% of the total for the month; in March they sank over 500,000 (90%), in April over 600,000 of 860,000 GRT, the highest total sinkings of the war.
 This, however was the high point.

 In May, the first convoys were introduced, and were immediately successful.
 Overall losses started to fall; losses to ships in convoy fell dramatically.
 In the three months following their introduction, on the Atlantic, North Sea, and Scandinavian routes, of 8,894 ships convoyed just 27 were lost to U-boats.
 By comparison 356 were lost sailing independently.

 As shipping losses fell, U-boat losses rose; during the period May to July 1917, 15 U-boats were destroyed in the waters around Britain, compared to 9 the previous quarter, and 4 for the quarter before the campaign was renewed.